Sarah Silverman: 2011–present: Career expansion

+Additionally, Silverman starred in a pilot for NBC called Susan in 313, ordered for the 2012–2013 season but ultimately not picked up.
+Among those acting in the show were Tig Notaro, June Diane Raphael, Ken Leung, Jeff Goldblum, and Harris Wittels.
+Variety praised the pilot but noted that it was likely too niche for the network.
+Silverman herself said NBC probably made the right decision and that network television's structure may not have suited her.

 In 2013, HBO announced that Silverman would star with Patti LuPone and Topher Grace in a situation comedy pilot called People in New Jersey, produced by SNL's Lorne Michaels.
 The pilot was not picked up for a series order.

+Before the second volume of RWBYs Volume 2 premiered in 2015, the show's staff had gotten word that Silverman would be the voice actor for Neopolitan.
+However, according to the show's companion book, the voice acting role "never solidified."

 From 2017 to 2018, she hosted the Hulu streaming television late-night talk show I Love You, America with Sarah Silverman.
 On October 10, 2019, she was featured in a 30-minute YouTube documentary called Laughing Matters, created by SoulPancake in collaboration with Funny or Die, wherein a variety of comedians discuss mental health.

 After being unable to do stand-up shows during the COVID-19 pandemic, Silverman launched The Sarah Silverman Podcast in October 2020, in which she discusses topics ranging from her personal life to societal issues, politics and current events, as well as responding to listener call-ins.